chisophugis/lbd/source/globalvar.rst

 (for example, int gI;).
 Allocate variables in sdata or sbss sections is addressable by 16 bits + $gp.
-The static mode with -cpu0-islinux-format=false is still static mode (variable binding in compile/link time) even it's use $gp relative address.
+The static mode with -cpu0-islinux-format=false is still static mode (variable is binding in compile/link time) even it's use $gp relative address.
-The $gp content is assigned in compile/link time, change only in program be loaded, and is fixed during run the program while the -relocation-model=pic the $gp can be changed during program running.
+The $gp content is assigned in compile/link time, change only in program be loaded, and is fixed during running the program; while the -relocation-model=pic the $gp can be changed during program running.
 For example, if $gp is assigned to start of .sdata like this example, then
 %gp_rel(gI) = (the relative address distance between gI and $gp) (is 0 in this